lmouline/uc-sandbox/scenarios/0 - Precision - Range/README.md

 Sensors have always a precision measurement due to their hardware.
 When a new value is measurement, the sensor can send it with the measurement precision: <value: v, precision: p>.
-Using current solutions, a designer have to manually represents both values:
+Using current solutions, a designer has to manually represents both values:

 ```
 class Sensor {